A Feynman-kac Formula Approach for Computing Expectations and Threshold Crossing Probabilities of Non-smooth Stochastic Dynamical Systems: Motivations and Goal

 and

-Here and in the remainder of the paper, $\mu, \lambda$ are positive numbers, $T>0$ is a given time, $h \geq 0$ and $f,g, \varphi, \psi$ are continuous functions.
-For cases in which $\mathbf{H} \equiv 0$ and $(F,G)$ satisfy appropriate smoothness conditions, a natural setting for characterizing such quantities is to use Backward Kolmogorov Equations (BKEs) \cite{R96}.
-Furthermore, if in addition $F$ and $G$ can be written in terms of a Hamiltonian structure $\mathcal{H}(x,y)$, in the sense
+Here and in the remainder of the paper, $\mu, \lambda$ are positive numbers, \lmxxx{$b$ is a given threshold}, $T>0$ is a given time, $h \geq 0$ and $f,g, \varphi, \psi$ are continuous functions.
+For cases in which $\mathbf{H} \equiv 0$ and $(F,G)$ satisfy appropriate smoothness conditions, a natural setting for characterizing such quantities \lmxxx{with partial differential equations (PDEs) is to use the Feynman-Kac formula (FKf) \cite{R96}.} Furthermore, if in addition $F$ and $G$ can be written in terms of a Hamiltonian structure $\mathcal{H}(x,y)$, in the sense

 where $\eta$ is a well behaved function, then the process $(X_t,Y_t)$ belongs to the class of Stochastic Hamiltonian Systems (SHS) \cite{T02} for which quantities of type $C$ and $C'$ are well defined.
 Applications that make use of this framework abound in many areas of science and engineering, e.g., finance, chemistry, biology, neuroscience, economy and mechanics.\\